Opsgenie

 enabled: true

-Make sure the Causelybot is accessible from your Causely deployment and properly configured to post to your Opsgenie account and target team or teams.
+Make sure the Causelybot is accessible from your Causely deployment and properly configured to post to your Opsgenie workspace and channel.
+Ensure the Opsgenie channel webhook is set up to accept incoming messages and that the Causelybot has access permissions.

 To install the Causely agent with the Opsgenie integration enabled, run: